soda480/mpmq/README.md

 ```
 mpmq.MPmq(function, process_data=None, shared_data=None, processes_to_start=None)
 ```
-> `function` - the function to execute
+> `function` - the function represents the task you wish the child workers to execute

-> `process_data` - list of dictionaries where each dictionary contains the key word arguments that will be sent to each background process executing the function; the length of the list dictates the total number of processes that will be executed
+> `process_data` - list of dictionaries where each dictionary contains the arguments that will be sent to each background child process executing the function; the length of the list dictates the total number of processes that will be executed

 > `shared_data` - a dictionary containing arbitrary data that will be sent to all processes as key word arguments